Non-Archimedean Whitney stratifications: Open questions

 \subsection{Mixed characteristic}

 It should be possible to prove the existence of a variant of t-stratifications in mixed characteristic, but again, it is not entirely clear how this variant has to be formulated.
-For a ball $B \subseteq S_{\ge d}$, even $0$-strong (i.e., usual) $d$-translatability can only be expected on subballs $B'$ of $B$ with $\rado B' \le \rado B - \delta$ for some fixed $\delta$ (depending only on the t-stratification).
+For a ball $B \subseteq S_{\ge d}$, even $0$-strong (i.e., usual) $d$-translatability can only be expected on subballs $B'$ of $B$ with $\rado B' \ge \rado B + \delta$ for some fixed $\delta$ (depending only on the t-stratification).
 This can be seen, for example, at the cusp curve in characteristic 2 (see \cite[Section~3.3]{i.QpB} or \cite[Section~5.4]{i.treesICMS} for a detailed computation).
-In terms of the description of the trees of \cite{i.QpB}, this $\delta$ would be exactly the maximal length of the finite trees appearing at the beginning of side branches; see the comment after the proof of Theorem~\ref{thm:QpB}.
+In terms of the description of the trees of \cite{i.QpB}, this $\delta$ would be exactly the maximal length of the finite trees appearing at the beginning of side branches.

-When the value of the residue characteristic $p$ is finite (i.e., when there are only finitely elements of $\Gamma$ between $0$ and $v(p)$), then in the previous paragraph, it should be also possible to require $\delta$ to be finite, and it seems to me that the resulting notion of t-stratification is the ``right one''.
-If $v(p)$ is not finite, then we are probably forced to allow finite multiples of $v(p)$ for $\delta$, but I am afraid that then the conjecture becomes ``too weak'', in the sense that there are still important things which can (and should) be said about balls $B'$ which are only slightly smaller than $B$.
+When the valuation of the residue characteristic $p$ is finite (i.e., when there are only finitely elements of $\Gamma$ between $0$ and $\vali(p)$), then in the previous paragraph, it should be also possible to require $\delta$ to be finite, and the resulting notion of t-stratification might be the ``right one''.
+However, if $\vali(p)$ is not finite, we are forced to allow finite multiples of $\vali(p)$ for $\delta$.
+But then, I am afraid that then the notion of t-stratification becomes too weak e.g.\ to imply Proposition~\ref{prop:sak}; in particular, the induction in the proof of Theorem~\ref{thm:main} would fail.